toss/es-git/docs/reference/classes/Repository.md

 > **tagForeach**(`callback`): `void`

-iterate over all tags calling `callback` on each. the callback is provided the tag id and name
+Iterate over all tags calling `callback` on each.
+The callback is provided the tag id and name.

 #### Parameters